bill10/wiki_dump_parsers/README.md

 # Wikipedia Dump Parsers

 A variety of parsers for extracting information from Wikipedia dump files.
-The parsers are used in the my paper
+The parsers are used in the paper

-Citation to be added.
+Feng Shi, Misha Teplitskiy, Eamon Duede & James A. Evans; The wisdom of polarized crowds; Nature Human Behaviour 3, 329–336 (2019).

 ## Dependencies
 * mwxml